Please note: I do not sell woods or wood stock.

 so don't expect the initial red color of the new knife handle to stay

-bright.
+other knife!) in direct sunlight or intense lighting.
 It has fairly straight tight grain, finishes well and is of

 medium to high hardness.
 Very stable, similar to teak.
 Takes a medium

 luster, but the somewhat open grain can pick up polishing compounds and